Introduction to Multi-Armed Bandits: Full Feedback and Adversarial Costs

 \chapter{Full Feedback and Adversarial Costs}

-\begin{ChAbstract} We shift our focus from bandit feedback to full feedback.
-As the IID assumption makes the problem ``too easy", we consider the other extreme, when rewards/costs are adversarially chosen.
-We define and analyze a classic ``multiplicative-weights" algorithm, a.k.a. \Hedge. \end{ChAbstract}
+\begin{ChAbstract} For this one chapter, we shift our focus from bandit feedback to full feedback.
+As the IID assumption makes the problem ``too easy", we introduce and study the other extreme, when rewards/costs are chosen by an adversary.
+We define and analyze two classic algorithms, \emph{weighted majority} and \emph{multiplicative-weights update}, a.k.a. \Hedge. \end{ChAbstract}

-In the full-feedback setting, in the end of each round, we observe the outcome not only for the chosen arm, but for all other arms as well.
+Full feedback is defined as follows: in the end of each round, the algorithm observes the outcome not only for the chosen arm, but for all other arms as well.
 To be in line with the literature on such problems, we express the outcomes as \emph{costs} rather than \emph{rewards}.
 As IID costs are quite ``easy" with full feedback, we consider the other extreme: costs can arbitrarily change over time, as if they are selected by an adversary.

 The protocol for full feedback and adversarial costs is as follows: